BonzaiThePenguin/WikiSort/Chapter 3: In-Place.md

     3. notice that the last B block was resized, to make room for this reserved block [ 1 2 3 4 ]  [ 1 1 2 3 ][ 4 5 5 5 ][ 5 5 5 6 ]  [ 2 2 3 3 ][ 3 4 4 5 ][ 5 6 8 9 ][ 9 ]  [ 7 8 9 10 ]

-    4. anyway, now let's tag the A blocks with these unique values [ 1 2 3 4 ]  [ 1 1 2 3 ][ 4 5 5 5 ][ 5 5 5 6 ]  [ 2 2 3 3 ][ 3 4 4 5 ][ 5 6 8 9 ][ 9 ]  [ 7 8 9 10 ]
+    4. anyway, now tag the A blocks with these unique values, by swapping the last value with one from the buffer [ 1 2 3 4 ]  [ 1 1 2 3 ][ 4 5 5 5 ][ 5 5 5 6 ]  [ 2 2 3 3 ][ 3 4 4 5 ][ 5 6 8 9 ][ 9 ]  [ 7 8 9 10 ]
                          ^          ^          ^                                              ^ ^ ^